Published on 20th May 2018 and last updated on 15th December 2020.

 We are currently a non-profit organisation formed by a small but dedicated local team of enthusiastic creative writers, content providers, website and social media engineers.
-Our anonymity is important to us, as it allows us to provide unbiased reporting on local issues and facilities that are important to people who live or visit this part of Spain.
+We provide unbiased reporting on local issues and facilities that are important to people who live or visit this part of Spain.

 Our website is evolving every day, and it's possible that we might become a commercial business in the future.
 But like every website out there it's important for us to be compliant with the EU General Data Protection Regulations and other laws and regulations that concern the handling and processing of personal data both in the EU and in Spain itself.

 That's why we have appointed a data manager.
 If you have any concerns about our use of your data, or you wish to exercise your rights to withdraw consent for us to use or retain your personal data, please contact our data manager via the details below …

 |Data Manager||Mandy Harrison|